magefan/magento-2-cookie-consent/README.md

 <img align="right" width="120" height="120" src="https://cm.magefan.com/catalog/product/cache/28b407cef1668fd0bdd6f36db3e8e2f0/i/c/icon-cookie-consent.jpg">

-[Magento 2 Cookie Consent](https://magefan.com/magento-2-cookie-consent) is an extension that helps store owners comply with GDPR, CCPA, and other global data privacy regulations by displaying customizable cookie notice banner in Magento.
+Magefan [Magento 2 Cookie Consent](https://magefan.com/magento-2-cookie-consent) is an extension that helps store owners comply with GDPR, CCPA, and other global data privacy regulations by displaying customizable cookie notice banner in Magento.
 It lets visitors accept or decline cookies in one click, improving data collection transparency while keeping your Magento 2 store compliant.

 It allows you to create as many cookies and cookie groups as you need and provide customers with all the details about them.